hellowhirl/mastering-git/git_notes.md

   - if we modify again then we will see green "M" in left column and red "M" in right column
 - for a new file we will see 2 ?'s like "??"
   - when we add to staging area then we will see green "A" in left column which represents "added"

+### Viewing Staged and Unstaged Changes

+See the changes in files in staging area that will go into next commit

+`git diff --staged`

+See the changes in files between staging area and working directory

+`git diff`